-This is one of the main temples of the Ukrainian Orthodox Church.
-It is devoted to the heavenly patron of the city – the Archangel Michael.
-Built in the 11th century, but raised from ruins in the 20 century, it is considered to be one of the most honored places among the pilgrims.
+St. Michael’s Golden-Domed Monastery is one of the main temples of the Ukrainian Orthodox Church.
+It is devoted to the heavenly patron of the city – Archangel Michael.
+Built in the 12th century, but raised from ruins in the 20th century, it is considered one of the most revered places of Ukrainian Orthodox believers.

 Until 1919 the monastery counted 4 churches:

 - Stone church in the name of St. Archangel Michael, had 7 domes;

 - Refectory Church in the name of the John Evangelist, built in 1713.
 It was a two-storied stone church, the dome of which was iron and in 1848 was covered with gold;

 - St. Nicholas temple, it was wooden at first, and in 1856 it was reconstructed into a new stone church;

 - Stone two-storied church in the name of the Smolensk Mother of God.
 It was built near the house for pilgrims;

 Demolition of St. Michael’s Golden-Domed Cathedral by bolsheviks

 At the beginning of summer 1919 Bolshevik (Communist) government moved to Kyiv from Kharkiv.
 They started the nationalization of buildings and property.